soluhealth/emmtyper/README.md

 Input	: Assembled WGS reads of Streptococcus pyogenes

-Output	: Predicted emm type of the isolate
+Output	: BLAST output format 6 with predicted emm type of the isolate

 The use of EmMAIL will follow the dependencies of the tools within its pipeline, namely BLAST and isPcr.